maiziex/AncestralCall/README.md

 # AncestralCall
 Assemblies based structral variants calling for multiple samples, including anotation for Alu, Tandem Repeats, Ancestral call.
 output: merged.vcf for multiple samples, and single vcf for each sample.

 ## Download:
 ```
 git clone https://github.com/maiziex/AncestralCall.git
 ```

+## Dependencies:
+Ancestral utilizes <a href="https://www.python.org/downloads/">Python3</a>, <a href="http://bio-bwa.sourceforge.net/">paftools (Called haploid assemblies based variants)</a>, <a href="http://samtools.sourceforge.net/">SAMtools</a>, and <a href="http://broadinstitute.github.io/picard/">trf(Tandem Repeats Finder)</a>.
+To be able to execute the above programs by typing their name on the command line, the program executables must be in one of the directories listed in the PATH environment variable.
+Or you could just run "./install.sh" to install them along with AncestralCall.

 ## Install:
 ```